 Also, read AC or DC, which is more dangerous.

-Also, read 17 differences between MCB breaker and Fuse.
+Also, read 17 differences between an MCB breaker and a fuse.

 Further read, what is a metal oxide varistor?

-If you like, you can watch the videos on my YouTube channel.
+If you like, you can watch the videos on the differences between MOSFET and IGBT on my YouTube channel.